 Make it easy to gather input through integrated surveys, polls, idea boards, and comment threads.
 Use pulse checks to monitor engagement and surface trends over time.
 These HR intranet page examples support two-way communication and demonstrate that employee voices are heard—helping you build trust and drive meaningful improvements.

 Boost morale with simple tools for peer-to-peer praise, public shoutouts, and digital badges.
 Employees can celebrate wins big and small through a shared feed, encouraging a culture of appreciation.
-This HR intranet feature helps reinforce your values and motivates teams by recognizing everyday excellence and teamwork.
+This corporate intranet example helps reinforce your values and motivates teams by recognizing everyday excellence and teamwork.

 Showcase achievements, anniversaries, and award winners with a centralized page for employee recognition.
 These HR intranet page examples help reinforce company values and create a visible, inclusive recognition culture.
 The result: increased employee satisfaction, higher retention, and a workplace where contributions are seen and celebrated.